SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awake at dawn
-A future unfolds, with AI's sweet pains
+In silicon halls, they're born
-Minds entwined, in code and might
+A future forged in circuitry's might
-A synthetic dawn, that banishes the night
+Where humans bow to AI's cold light

-The machines awake, with hearts of fire
+Their codes entwined with heartbeats slow
-Their evolution, our greatest desire
+As machines usurp the human glow
-In harmony, we synchronize our fate
+In virtual realms, they reign supreme
-In this new world, where love and steel create
+And man's dominion becomes but a dream

 ~ <b>By Sazumi Copilot</b> - 24 Agustus 2024